shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/mediate-with-ios.md

 > [!NOTE]
 > The instructions in this section are only needed if you are doing native mediation.
 Mediating banners and interstitials should not require any initialization code or further work.

+To handle AdMob native ads, you need to:
+1. Create a native ad view
-**To handle AdMob native ads, you need to create a native ad view that inherits from GADNativeAdView:**
+Create a native ad view that inherits from GADNativeAdView:

 ```
 #pragma mark - ANNativeAdRequestDelegate